YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - **TZ** - a standard system environment variable that specifies the timezone to be used by YottaDB/GT.M processes, if they are not to use the default system timezone (YottaDB/GT.M assumes the system clock is set to UTC).

-Here are the environment variables set by the default gtmprofile file (which the gtm script sources).
+Here are the environment variables set by the default ydb_env_set file (which the gtm script sources).

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ env | grep ^gtm # No gtm environment variables defined initially yottadbuser@yottadbworkshop:~$ source /usr/lib/fis-gtm/V6.2-000_x86_64/gtmprofile
+   yottadbuser@yottadbworkshop:~$ env | grep ^gtm # No gtm environment variables defined initially yottadbuser@yottadbworkshop:~$ source /usr/lib/fis-gtm/V6.2-000_x86_64/ydb_env_set
    yottadbuser@yottadbworkshop:~$ env | grep ^gtm
    gtm_repl_instance=/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.repl
    gtm_log=/tmp/fis-gtm/V6.2-000_x86_64